SpinyNewt/IntelligentControl/README.md

 ==Expert control== systems use predefined rules and heuristics based on expert knowledge to adapt control strategies dynamically, optimizing performance in complex or uncertain conditions.

-This project explores the dynamics of a==cart-inverted pendulum system== and implements an incremental discrete PID controller based on expert control to stabilize the system and improve its performance.
+This project explores the dynamics of a ==cart-inverted pendulum system== and implements an incremental discrete PID controller based on expert control to stabilize the system and improve its performance.

 ## HW3: Fuzzy Control